tommertron/coefficiencies/content/posts/sending-files-to-a-computer-from-a-phone/index.md

 So I searched around for an SFTP/SSH client for the iPhone and stumbled upon [Secure ShellFish](https://secureshellfish.app/) which not only has a nice SFTP / SSH terminal client, but also integrates with Shortcuts, allowing you to upload a file from a Shortcut.

 So I ended up making a little shortcut that would export a file, then use Secure ShellFish to upload the file.
 I tried it and it worked like a charm!
 It’s so nice to see a file basically **instantly** show up on my Mac after I run this Shortcut.
+Of course, this is all made much easier by the fact that I have [TailScale](https://tailscale.com) deployed to my Mac and my iPhone, so I can connect to my Mac securely from anywhere.
+Did I mention how much I love Tailscale?

-Coincidentally, Secure ShellFish is made by the same developer as [Working Copy](https://workingcopy.app/), an excellent GitHub / Git interface that I’ve been using to edit posts for this site.
+Incidentally, Secure ShellFish is made by the same developer as [Working Copy](https://workingcopy.app/), an excellent GitHub / Git interface that I’ve been using to edit posts for this site.
 I recommend checking both of them out!